Are you considering becoming a veterinarian but aren’t sure how to start? We’ll cover how to become a vet, your daily responsibilities, and more!

 Veterinary education requirements include graduating from college and completing vet school to earn your DVM.
 While not required, you can also pursue a residency to learn more about a particular specialty.

 Becoming a vet is worth it if you’re passionate about working with animals and love science.
-However, you’re the only person who can decide if becoming a vet would be worth it: you must also consider the time commitment, how much school becoming a vet requires, and other factors.
+However, you must also consider the time commitment, how much school becoming a vet requires, and other factors in your ultimate decision.

 Working as a veterinarian isn’t easy, but it can be gratifying.
 Your passion for animal care should be a driving force, and you should be able to handle pressure and emotional situations.